LICENSING & REGULATION INVESTIGATOR I

 PLEASE DO NOT FAX OR EMAIL UNSOLICITED DOCUMENTATION

 Completed applications, required documentation, and any required addendums may be mailed to:

 Department of Labor Office of Administration

 Attn: Donna L. Watson 22-002166-0002

 Baltimore, MD 21201

-For additional information, please contact Ernestine Hyman at 410-230-6298 or via email Ernestine.email@example.com.
+For additional information, please contact Donna Watson at 410-230-6297 or via email firstname.lastname@example.org.

-The MD State Application Form can be found online Department of Labor, Licensing and Regulation is an equal opportunity employer.
-It is the policy of DLLR that all persons have equal opportunity and access to employment opportunities, services, and facilities without regard to race, religion, color, sex, age, national origin or ancestry, marital status, parental status, sexual orientation, disability or veteran status.
+Department of Labor is an equal opportunity employer.
+It is the policy of Labor that all persons have equal opportunity and access to employment opportunities, services, and facilities without regard to race, religion, color, sex, age, national origin or ancestry, marital status, parental status, sexual orientation, disability or veteran status.